 Eureka Lemon Tree Information and Care

 Our Eureka lemon tree is grown in standard, semi-dwarf, and dwarf form.
 The semi-dwarf and standard citrus tree has a single trunk and branch out to form a canopy.
-Dwarf citrus are topped low, as a result grow as a bush.
+Dwarf citrus is topped low, as a result grows as a bush.
 These are great for pots!
 Although a citrus tree can grow over 20 feet tall, most prune to keep them short.
 Therefore, many grow their eureka lemon tree 9 – 15 feet tall.
 When it comes to spacing, plant citrus trees as close as 9 feet apart.
 Provide more space to allow for larger growth.
 A great choice for the home garden.
-Its small size will serve as a beautiful ornamental, as well as provide many fruit.
+Its small size will serve as a beautiful ornamental, as well as provide many fruits.

 Plant a Eureka lemon tree in the full sun.
-Amends with high quality planting mix and fertilizer in soil that drains well.
+Amends with high-quality planting mix and fertilizer in soil that drains well.
 Water a newly planted tree twice per week during the Spring through Summer.
 Water once per week in the Fall and Winter, while the weather is cool.
 Consequently, trees in hot climates or sandy soils may need water more frequently.

 Very pests and problems.
 They are less attractive to birds and animals like squirrels because of their tart flavor.